LoveNui/EMR-AWS-APACHE-SPARK/EMR-SOP.md

 11. Click on the bucket name to go the bucket

-12. Click create folder and create two folders DATA_SOURCE and DATA_OUTPUT
+12. Click create folder and create two folders DATA_SOURCE, DATA_OUTPUT and LOGS

 13. Choose the DATA_SOURCE folder and choose Upload